NLnetLabs/krill-manual/source/hsm.rst

           in order to populate the associated settings in the ``krill.conf`` file.

-For a KMIP signer you must specify the host FQDN or IP address, and optionally other connection details such as port number, client certificate, server CA certificate, username and password.
+For a KMIP signer you must specify the fully-qualified domain name (FQDN) or IP address of the host, and optionally other connection details such as port number, client certificate, server CA certificate, username and password.